Waterloo (blog post): David Frum

-After getting degrees from Yale and Harvard Law School, the Canadian-born Frum became part of the conservative movement in the mid-1980s, serving as editor of The Wall Street Journals right-leaning editorial pages and later writing a column for Forbes.
-He aligned himself with the neoconservative faction of the movement, supporting an activist American foreign policy that confronted certain repressive foreign regimes.
-Frum was not afraid to criticize other factions, as he did in his 1994 memoir Dead Right, where he suggested that the movement should pay less heed to social conservatives and strict supply-side economics advocates.
+After getting degrees from Yale and Harvard Law School, the Canadian-born Frum became part of the neoconservative movement in the mid-1980s, serving as editor of The Wall Street Journals editorial pages and later writing a column for Forbes.
+Typically for a neoconservative, he supporting an activist American foreign policy that confronted certain foreign governments as insufficiently liberal.
+Frum was not afraid to criticize other factions, as he did in his 1994 memoir Dead Right, where he suggested that right-wing movements should pay less heed to social conservatives and strict supply-side economics advocates.

-Frum was particularly repulsed by paleoconservatism, in which he saw strong antisemitic elements, defeatism, and a willingness to abandon core tenets of conservatism such as governmental restraint in favor of nationalistic or racialistic agendas.
+Frum was particularly repulsed by paleoconservatism, in which he saw strong antisemitic elements, defeatism, and a willingness to go against core tenets of neoconservatism such as governmental restraint in favor of nationalistic or racialistic agendas.
 In a 1991 article in The American Spectator, he attacked Patrick Buchanan, a former Reagan speechwriter who would later challenge incumbent president George H. W. Bush for the Republican nomination, along these lines.
 After a stint as a speechwriter in the George W. Bush administration, he wrote another, broader critique of paleoconservatives in National Review, excoriating them for their eagerness to blame American Mideast policy for the September 11, 2001, terrorist attacks and opposition to the Iraq War, as well as the faults he had previously identified.

-In 2003, Frum accepted a fellowship at the American Enterprise Institute (AEI), a leading conservative think tank, and continued to write for National Review and other conservative publications.
-Four years later, after some disagreements with NRs other writers over the direction conservatism was taking, he began planning to leave to start a new website to reassert moderate Republicanism, which he hoped could be appealing to younger readers who were "often repelled by today's mainstream conservatism".
+In 2003, Frum accepted a fellowship at the American Enterprise Institute (AEI), a leading neoconservative think tank, and continued to write for National Review and other neoconservative publications.
+Four years later, after some disagreements with NRs other writers over the direction American conservatism was taking, he began planning to leave to start a new website to reassert moderate Republicanism, which he hoped could be appealing to younger readers who were "often repelled by today's mainstream conservatism".
 In 2009 he launched it, first as New Majority, but within a year changed it to FrumForum to avoid confusion with other similarly named organizations.

-During 2009, as the House debated the Affordable Care Act, Frum dissented from the blanket opposition of his conservative colleagues in and out of power.
-He argued that the bill, which included some ideas originally advanced by conservatives as alternatives to the 1993 Clinton plan and then used by Republican Massachusetts governor Mitt Romney for his state's universal coverage plan, offered some hope for conservatives who wanted to control the large increases in spending and taxation that might otherwise result from a plan fashioned purely by liberal Democrats.
+During 2009, as the House debated the Affordable Care Act, Frum dissented from the blanket opposition of his Republican colleagues in and out of power.
+He argued that the bill, which included some ideas originally advanced by Republicans as alternatives to the 1993 Clinton plan and then used by Republican Massachusetts governor Mitt Romney for his state's universal coverage plan, offered some hope for Republicans who wanted to control the large increases in spending and taxation that might otherwise result from a plan fashioned purely by liberal Democrats.
 He also reminded Republicans that Democrats remembered 1993 as well as they did, and had the votes to pass a bill this time and, indeed, would.
-These efforts, Frum later recalled, increasingly alienated many of his longtime friends in the conservative movement.
+These efforts, Frum later recalled, increasingly alienated many of his longtime friends in the movement around the Republican Party.